Alexander Sarcophagus: Interpretation

-The opposite long side shows Alexander, recognized as the “horseman at the center left,” and the Macedonians hunting lions together with Abdalonymus and the Persians.
+The opposite long side shows Alexander, recognized as the "horseman at the center left," and the Macedonians hunting lions together with Abdalonymus and the Persians.
 Stewart has also presented that this may be an example of Alexander hunting in the Sidonian game park in 332 BC.
-This is a unique depiction of the Macedonians and Persians collaborating in the hunt.
-This is significant due to the fact that the scene on the opposite end has been largely interpreted as the Battle of Issus, which is broadly understood as a symbol of Macedonian defeat of the Persians.
+This is a unique depiction of the Macedonians and Persians collaborating in the hunt, as it contrasts the depiction of the Battle of Issus (which is the most popular interpretation) on the relief on the opposing side — a catastrophic defeat of the Persians by the Macedonians.

-One of the short ends leads the eye towards the mythic lion hunt, portraying a scene in which Abdalonymus hunts a panther.
-On the other short end is a battle, perhaps the Battle of Gaza in 312 BC- if this is the case, the pediment above that end would be showing the murder of Perdiccas in 320 BC.
+On the frieze at one end of the sarcophagus, the eyes are lead towards a mythic lion hunt, where a scene in which Abdalonymus hunts a panther is portrayed.
+Above the relief, on the pediment, Abdalonymus is shown engaged in an unidentified battle.
+The relief at the other end of the sarcophagus depicts a battle, possibly the Battle of Gaza in 312 BC, in which case the pediment above likely shows the murder of Perdiccas in 320 BC.
 It has been conjectured that Abdalonymus ultimately died in the Battle of Gaza, although this is unsubstantiated.
-If this the case, however, then this pediment would be the depiction of his last moments in battle.
-The other pediment on the lid above shows Abdalonymus in an unidentified battle.
+If this is the case, however, then this pediment would be the depiction of his last moments in battle.

 Polychromy

 The Alexander Sarcophagus is constructed of Pentelic marble retaining traces of its polychromy, in the form of a Greek temple.
 Evidence of polychromy, referring to the colorful paintwork found on statuary (especially ancient statuary), has been found on the sarcophagus, and would have actually been seen during the unearthing of the sarcophagus during its excavation in 1887.
-The Greek-Macedonian warriors depicted on the sarcophagus are shown fighting in the nude, as was typical of Greek iconography.
+The Macedonian Greek warriors depicted on the sarcophagus are shown fighting in the nude, as was typical of Greek iconography.
 They were, however, painted, showing the colorful details of their skin tones, hair colors, helmets, and shields.
 The Persians these warriors fought against, on the other hand, were painted with bright, vibrant armor.
-The polychromy depicts the detailed patterns of their pants and skirts, as well as the intricate paint work done on their shields.
+The polychromy depicts the detailed patterns of their trousers and skirts, as well as the intricate paint work done on their shields.